-North Korea isn't interested in talking to the US at the Olympics
+South Korea's President Moon to meet Kim Jong Un's sister at Olympics

 - North Korea says it has no intention of arranging a meeting with the US delegation

+Seoul (CNN)South Korean President Moon Jae-in will lunch with Kim Jong Un's sister when he meets the North Korean Olympic delegation on Saturday, the Blue House says.

-Seoul (CNN)North Korea won't be talking to the US delegation on the sidelines of the Winter Olympics in Pyeongchang.
+The meeting with Kim Yo Jong comes despite a cold response from Pyongyang to suggestions the North Koreans could meet their US counterparts on the sidelines of the Winter Games.

-Jo Yong Sam, department director general of North Korea's foreign ministry, said the country had never "begged the US for dialogue" and wasn't about to start now, according to state-run news agency KCNA.
+Jo Yong Sam, department director general of North Korea's foreign ministry, said on Thursday the country had never "begged the US for dialogue" and wasn't about to start now.

-"We have no intention to meet the US side during our visit to South Korea," Jo said in a terse statement Thursday.
+"We have no intention to meet the US side during our visit to South Korea," Jo said in a terse statement reported by state-run news agency KCNA.

-Jo's blunt refusal came as hundreds gathered in the coastal town of Gangwon to welcome North Korea's delegation to the Olympic Village.
+Jo's blunt refusal of dialogue with the US came as hundreds gathered in the coastal town of Gangwon to welcome North Korea's delegation to the Olympic Village.

 Athletes, surrounded by dozens of cheerleaders, watched as the North Korean national standard was raised alongside the Olympic flag, while band members dressed in red coats and gold trim played traditional music.